-After earning his bachelor’s degree, Martín spent five years working as a Research Analyst/Policy Advisor to the Democrat Caucus in the Arizona State Senate (2001) and the Arizona State House of Representatives (2002-2005) before putting his professional career on hold to further his education in law school.
+After earning his bachelor’s degree, Martín spent five years working as a Research Analyst/Policy Advisor to the Democratic Caucus in the Arizona State Senate (2001) and the Arizona State House of Representatives (2002-2005) before putting his professional career on hold to further his education in law school.

 After law school, Martín served a judicial clerkship for the Honorable Judge Patricia Orozco on the Arizona Court of Appeals in 2008-2009.